bohlinger/wavy/docs/tutorials_config.rst

     * fall back on default files within the package

-This means, to use your own version of the config files you can create an .env file in your **wavy** directory whith an environmental variable pointing to where your config files and wavy directory are located:
+This means, to use your own version of the config files you can create an .env file in your **wavy** directory whith an environmental variable pointing to where your config files are located:

 .. code-block:: bash

         WAVY_CONFIG=path/to/your/config/files
-        WAVY_DIR=/path/to/your/wavy/